wakach/Codeforces_Java/README.md

-# Codeforces_problemset
+# Codeforces_Java
-for practice, I will put some Java code for solved/trying problems on codeforces.
-Please leave comments freely for improvement of our skills.
+for practice, I will write some Java code for problems on codeforces_problemset.
+Please leave comments freely for improvement of our skills... or just have fun chatting :D